 - Passive and causative verbs are easy to form.
 Like “It has been written” vs “I wrote it”.
 These get pretty hard in some languages, like Arabic or Hebrew.

 - Plurals are easy…ish.
 You only have to add one particle, “들”, to make a noun a plural.
 You can actually omit it and be understood.
 The only complication with plurals is that you have to use a “counter” word, similar to Chinese.

 - There’s no grammatical gender, unlike most languages (but similar to English or Chinese)

 - There’s no “case”: You don’t have to use a different verb or noun form depending on where in the sentence it is (like if it’s a subject or object).
 This is common in German (for verbs) or Russian (for nouns), for example.

 - Sentence structure is backwards: The basic sentence structure is “subject-object-verb”.
 This takes a little re-thinking, if you’re not used to it from another language.
 To indicate whether a noun is an object or a subject, you have to use the right particle… this takes getting used to.
-It gets harder the mroe elements there are in a sentence, for example “I put the bag on the table” becomes “I the bag on the table put”.
+It gets harder the more elements there are in a sentence.

 - One tip I heard on how to make it easy is to imagine you’re speaking like Yoda.
-“The bag on the table, I put!”
+“On the table, the bag I put!”

 - Another tip I use personally in most languages: use extremely simple sentences.
-“The bag.
-I put on table.” (avoiding the “it”, which always makes things harder)
+“The bag, on the table, I put it.” (avoiding the “it”, which always makes things harder)

 - Adjectives are descriptive verbs: There’s a distinct verb that means “to be big” or “to be interesting”.
 If you say “the dog is big”, you use it in that way.
 However, when you say “the big dog”, you rearrange the adjective to just use the particle.
 It’s a weird concept, so you have to get used to it.